NuggMD

 • Cannabis: For a single batch, start with 7 grams (1/4 ounce) of ground cannabis.
 Alternatively, get a more precise starting amount with an edibles calculator.
 Choose the cultivar based on your desired effects.
 For beginners, strains with balanced THC and CBD ratios are recommended.

 • Milk or Milk Alternative: You’ll need 2 cups of milk or a milk substitute.
 Select a type of milk with sufficient fat content for optimal cannabinoid absorption.
-Some options include whole, almond, coconut, and other non-dairy alternatives with a high-fat content.
+Some options include whole, almond, coconut, and other high-fat non-dairy alternatives.

 • Sweetener (Optional): Depending on personal preference, you may choose to add a sweetener such as honey or sugar.
 Some believe a sweetener can enhance the flavor of the cannamilk.